windicss/docs/index.md

 heroAlt: Windi CSS logo

 features:
+  - title: On-demand
+    details: Genreate CSS only for utilities you use.
+With instant hot reload and minimal reproduction size.
-  - title: ⚡️ Speed
+  - title: First-class Integrations
-    details: Windi only loads the CSS you use
+    details: Provides first-class integrations and best DX for the tools you love.
+Including Vite, Webpack, Nuxt, Svelte and more!
-  - title: 😎 Auto-Utilities
+  - title: Auto-utilities
     details: Infers number, sizes, and colors from your classes
-  - title: ✅ Cross-Browser Support
-    details: All utilities have cross-browser support
 footer: MIT Licensed | Copyright © 2020-2021 Windi CSS Contributors
 ---